urschrei/pyzotero/readme.md

 **URL parameters will supersede API calls which should return e.g. a single item:** `https://api.zotero.org/users/436/items/ABC?start=50&limit=10` will return 10 items beginning at position 50, even though `ABC` does not exist.
 Be aware of this, and don't pass URL parameters which do not apply to a given API method.
 This is a limitation/foible of the Zotero API, and there's nothing I can do about it.

+# License #

+Pyzotero is licensed under the [GNU GPL Version 3][9] license, in line with Zotero's own license.
+Details can be found in the file `license.txt`.

 [1]: http://www.zotero.org/support/dev/server_api "Zotero Server API"
 [2]: http://www.zotero.org/settings/keys/new "New Zotero Access Credentials"